benjaminsnorris/bsn.io/_posts/2016-08-05-retrieving-ios-shared-web-credentials.md

 Finally, with the code in place, you can run the app again.
 When the user taps in the username or password field, call your `requestSharedPassword` function, and if everything is set up properly, you will see something like this example from an app I am currently working on:

 ![Retrieving shared web credentials](/images/posts/shared-credentials.png)

+## Summary
+And that is it!
+These steps really are simple and straightforward, but the effect on the user experience of your app is tremendous.